Kakdwip: Education

 Sundarban Mahavidyalaya, established in 1965, is affiliated with the University of Calcutta.
 It offers honours courses in Bengali, English, Sanskrit, history, political science, philosophy, economics, geography, education, mathematics and accounting & finance, and general degree courses in arts, science, and accounting & finance.

 Kakdwip Birendra Vidyaniketan High School is a Bengali-medium coeducational school.
 It was established in 1969 and has facilities for teaching from class V to class XII.

 Kakdwip Sishu Sikshaytan High School is a Bengali-medium coeducational school.
 It was established in 1963 and has facilities for teaching from class V to class XII.

 Kakdwip Government Sponsored Ashram High School For Girls is a Bengali-medium school for girls.
 It was established in 1980 and has facilities for teaching from class V to class X.

 Sundarban Adarsha Vidyamandir High School is a Bengali-medium coeducational school.
 It was established in 1945 and has facilities for teaching from class V to class XII.

 Akshaynagar Jnandamoyee Vidyaniketan High School is a Bengali-medium coeducational school.
 It was established in 1969 and has facilities for teaching from class V to class XII.

 Akshaynagar Kumarnarayan Madhyamik Sikshaytan Up High School is a Bengali-medium coeducational school.
 It was established in 1971 and has facilities for teaching from class V to class XII.

 Bhubannagar High School is a Bengali-medium coeducational school.
 It was established in 1942 and has facilities for teaching from class V to class XII.

 Bhubannagar Bhubanmohan Vidyapith Secondary School is a Bengali-medium coeducational school.
 It was established in 1969 and has facilities for teaching from class V to class X.

 Kalinagar Dwarikanath Institution Up Secondary School is a Bengali-medium coeducational school.
 It was established in 1970 and has facilities for teaching from class V to class X.

 Kashinagar High School is a Bengali-medium coeducational school.
 It was established in 1968 and has facilities for teaching from class V to class XII.

 Healthcare

-Kakdwip Subdivisional Hospital, with 100 beds, is the major government medical facility in the Kakdwip subdivision.
+Kakdwip Subdivisional and Super speciality Hospital, with 100 beds, is the major government medical facility in the Kakdwip subdivision.